Looking Beyond Text: Reducing Language bias in Large Vision-Language Models via Multimodal Dual-Attention and Soft-Image Guidance: Experiments

-~\\ \textbf{Ablation Study} To better understand the contributions of each component in our method, we conduct an ablation study across multiple benchmarks.
-We report results under different decoding strategies on the 7B model in Table~\ref{tab:ablation}.
+\paragraph{Ablation Study} To understand contributions of each component, we conduct an ablation study across multiple benchmarks in \Cref{tab:ablation} on the 7B model under different decoding strategies.
 Removing \MDA (“ w/o \MDA”) causes a significant drop in performance, particularly on LLavaBench and MM-VET.
 This suggests that \MDA is crucial for enabling the model to effectively integrate visual information across the model.
 Excluding the \IFG(“ w/o \IFG”) also leads to a notable performance decrease across all benchmarks.
-Interestingly, \IFG-alone (“ w/o \MDA”) yields better performance on MMBench under greedy decoding, likely due to the evaluation of this benchmark in multiple-choice QA.
-Since \IFG modifies output distribution, even slight changes can improve the likelihood of reaching at correct answers by chance, particularly when the model struggles to comprehend the inputs and assigns random probabilities to the answer options for decoding.
-In contrast, with the combination of \MDA, the model tend to focus on visual inputs, potentially stabilizes the model`s output distribution.
-It makes the slight variations from \IFG less influential, thereby reducing the likelihood of obtaining correct answers and leading in suboptimal performance in this benchmark.
-Nevertheless, both components individually contribute to substantial improvements over the baseline LLaVA-1.5 model.
-Even when one component is removed, the model still outperforms the baseline in all benchmarks.
+Both components individually contribute to substantial improvements over the baseline LLaVA-1.5 model.
+Even when one component is removed, the model still outperforms the baseline.
+To further validate \OURS, we conduct ablation studies across various model sizes on multiple benchmarks in \Cref{sec:ablation_13b}.

+\paragraph{Effectiveness on Different Model Architecture} To validate robustness of \OURS, we conduct additional experiments on other model architectures.
+We use LLaVA-NEXT~\citep{liu2024llavanext} as base model, which supports dynamic resolution.
+Due to training data availability, we leverage training data from fully open-sourced version of LLaVA-NEXT~\citep{chen2024open}.
+Results show that our approach applies to LLaVA-NEXT as well, proving its versatility across different architectures and training methods.
+See \Cref{sec:llavanext} for details.

+\paragraph{Effect of Bidirectional Attention in \MDA for Visual Inputs.} To validate our design choice and highlight that the core strength of \MDA lies in its parallel dual-attention mechanism, we compare attention strategies for visual inputs in \Cref{sec:design_choice}.
+Results show that even with causal attention, \MDA outperforms the baseline, confirming the effectiveness of the dual-attention design.
+Bidirectional attention yields greater gains, aligning better with the spatial nature of visual data and justifying its use in \MDA.

+\paragraph{Parameter-Efficient Tuning.} While our primary focus is full-model retraining to ensure fair and rigorous comparisons across methods, we also explore a lightweight alternative through parameter-efficient tuning.
+Specifically, we apply our proposed method in \Cref{sec:ffn_training}, accompanied by a detailed discussion, to demonstrate its effectiveness.